-MDSCAA is committed to serving the basic needs of our communities and addressing the issue of poverty.
-MDSCAA is an agency that won't stop working to support the people who live in our area.
-MDSCAA will continue to listen to our stakeholders and adjust to the needs that arise and are identified by our community leaders, families, agencies, and individuals.
+MDSCAA remains committed to serving the basic needs of our communities and addressing the issues of poverty.
+MDSCAA is an agency that won't stop working to support the people of Menominee, Delta, and Schoolcraft counties.
+MDSCAA continues to listen to our stakeholders and adjust to the changing needs that arise and are identified by individuals, families, and community partners.